Huang-Hau-Shuan/Orbital25/milestone2.md

    - Task status (Not Started, Waiting, In Progress, Completed)
    - For task steps it only tracks sub steps that require player actions.
      It creates a progress bar of completed steps / total steps
-   - Ignore locked (not started) tasks be default.
+   - Ignore locked (not started) tasks by default.
 However in debug mode there will be a button to enable showing all tasks

 2. Get `taskDetail` and `taskProgress` from backend